-In his 'On the Ruin and Conquest of Britain', the sixth century chronicler Gildas informs us that Vortigern invited "the fierce and impious Saxons" to settle in Britain.
-Gildas goes on to inform us that a small group of Saxons arrived first and settled on the eastern side of England, the Saxon mercaneries were successful in driving out the Picts and Scots, but invited more of their countrymen.
+In his 'On the Ruin and Conquest of Britain', the sixth-century chronicler Gildas informs us that Vortigern invited "the fierce and impious Saxons" to settle in Britain.
+Gildas goes on to inform us that a small group of Saxons arrived first, led by Hengist and Horsa, they settled on the eastern side of England, the Saxon mercenaries were successful in driving out the Picts and Scots but invited more of their countrymen.
 The Saxons later demanded that "their monthly allotments" be increased and, when they were eventually refused, plundered the lands of the Celts.
 Gildas implies that either he or his source obtained at least part of the story from the Anglo-Saxons.
-He does not refer to Vortigern as the king of Britain, but rather an usurper.
+He does not refer to Vortigern as the king of Britain, but rather a usurper.

 According to Gildas, Vortigern, having sought refuge in Wales, attempted to erect a fortress on Yr Aran, above the village of Beddgelert in Snowdonia.
 Where Myrddin or Merlin is said to have prophesied how the White Dragon of the Saxons, though winning the battle at present, would soon be defeated by the British Red Dragon.